History of Hopkinsville, Kentucky, seen in tombstones

 I saw the rows of identical stones this morning from a distance , and I wondered at first if it was Hopkinsville's "potter's field" for the indigent.
 As I came nearer, I was surprised to see that the rows of identical stones bear the names, ranks, and companies of Confederate soldiers.

-550 feet to the northwest, there is another monument to the Confederate soldiers, and some remains were moved there in 1887.
-I did not see this monument so I don't know whose remains are there, but I think they may have moved the soldiers whose names were unknown.
-(I say this because I read on a historic marker near the front entrance that over 100 unknown Confederate soldiers were buried in Riverside.)
+550 feet to the northwest, there is another monument to unknown Confederate soldiers.
+Some remains were moved there in 1887.
+I did not see this monument, but I read on a historic marker near the front entrance that over 100 unknown Confederate soldiers are buried in Riverside.

 Edgar Cayce, the famous psychic healer, is buried somewhere in Riverside, but I didn't see his grave.
 Also, there's a Union general buried there.
-I didn't read all the historic markers at the entrance in detail because I needed to make some of my rambling a walk-for-exercise instead of a leisurely stroll.
+I didn't read all the historic markers at the entrance in detail because some of my rambling needed to be a walk-for-exercise instead of a leisurely stroll.
 If I walk there again this week, I'm sure I'll be making additions and corrections to this report.

 Related articles: